anselal/antminer-monitor/README.md

 You can set the host `(-h)` and port `(-p)` parameters in your .flaskenv file to avoid typing them when starting the app.

+## Development vs. Production mode

+AntminerMonitor runs by default in development mode, using Flask's development server.
+In development mode, this server provides an interactive debugger and will reload when code is changed.

+To switch to production mode, edit `.flaskenv` and set `FLASK_ENV="production"`

 ## Donations

 - BTC: `1HYCBovF6mqqKMyG4m2DQxXpdKmogK4Wuw`